 North America may also include the dependencies of Bermuda (U.K.), Greenland (Denmark), and Saint Pierre and Miquelon (France).

-Sometimes, Central America may be defined to only include the five countries which gained independence as the United Provinces of Central America.
+Central America may sometimes be defined only to include the five countries that gained independence as the United Provinces of Central America.
 This definition excludes Belize and Panama.

 South America - contains the nations of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela, and the French overseas department of French Guiana.